yeswehack/vulnerable-code-snippets/README.md

 - HTML
 - CSS

-For questions, help or if you discovered an issue with the code.
-Contact us at Twitter: [@yeswehack](https://twitter.com/yeswehack) 📬
+For questions, help or if you have discovered a problem with the code.
+Contact us on Twitter: [@yeswehack](https://twitter.com/yeswehack) 📬